verifalia/verifalia-php-sdk/README.md

 This section lists the changelog for the current major version of the library: for older versions, please see the [project releases](https://github.com/verifalia/verifalia-php-sdk/releases).

+### v3.1

+Released on November 13<sup>th</sup>, 2024

+- Added support for importing and checking mailing list files in multiple file formats, including CSV, TSV, Excel (.xls and .xlsx) and plain text files (.txt)
+- Added support for exporting completed email verification entries in multiple file formats, including CSV, TSV and Excel (.xls and .xlsx)
+- Extended support for GuzzleHTTP to version 7.*
+- Fixed an issue with the parsing of the waiting time hint while waiting for job completion
+- Improved documentation

 ### v3.0